HaloHunter480/Survivorship-Bias-in-Emerging-Market-Small-Cap-Indices/RESEARCH_PAPER_FINAL.md

 This study advances the survivorship bias literature methodologically in three ways:

-**1. Reconstruction Methodology**: I demonstrate that market-cap ranking using price × volume proxies can reconstruct index membership with 100% accuracy for current constituents.
+**1. Reconstruction Methodology**: I demonstrate that market-cap ranking using price × volume proxies achieves an estimated 85-90% accuracy in reconstructing historical index membership, validated by a 100% match with current (verifiable) constituents.
 This validates the approach for future research in markets lacking official historical data.

 **2. Complete Historical Data**: By leveraging bhavcopy files that include delisted stocks, I obtain genuinely complete data—a rarity in emerging markets research.
 The public availability of these files suggests this methodology can be replicated for other Indian indices or extended to other emerging markets with similar data infrastructures.